KCCG/kccg-dx-igvserver/Readme.md

 ## Getting Access
-If you’d like access, please choose a username + password, then visit http://www.kxs.net/support/htaccess_pw.html, enter this information, and let Mark, or Vel know.
+If you’d like access, please choose a username + password, then visit http://www.kxs.net/support/htaccess_pw.html, enter this information, and let Mark C, or Vel know.

 # Installation
 * See Readme.Developer.md for instructions on how to install this application, and how to setup an IGV server.